German Wrestling Federation: Tournaments, special events and miscellaneous

 In 2016 the GWF organized for the first time the event called "GWF Battlefield", which copies the match principle of the Royal Rumble.
-The winner receives a chance to challenge for the GWF World Title at the following GWF Anniversary show at the end of the year.
+The winner receives a chance to challenge for the GWF World Championship at the following GWF Anniversary show at the end of the year.
 Among the most famous winners of the last years are Bram, Angélico. and Axel Tischer.

 Also in 2016 the GWF started to promote all-female events under the banner "GWF Women's Wrestling Revolution".
 During these events the Progress Women's Championship was defended for the first time in Germany, when Toni Storm defeated Wesna Busic at GWF Revolution 8 in May 2018 at the first-ever all-female evening event in German history.

 In 2017 the GWF started to create a YouTube series called "GWF Who's Next" which was designed like a casting show where rookies from the GWF Training School and other countries presented their characters and had matches in front of a jury consisting of legends (like Ulf Herman, Doug Williams and Al Snow) and current GWF superstars.
 The first season was won by Hungarian wrestler Benji, while the second season was won by GWF trainee Onur Dağlar.
 The third season was focussed on all-female talents from all over the World but couldn't conclude due to the ongoing corona crisis.

 In 2017 and 2018 the German Wrestling Federation released two seasons of a self-produced series called "GWF Three Count" which is available for free on YouTube and Amazon Prime and is a mixture of a daily soap and a traditional wrestling show.

-In 2018, the GWF introduced the "GWF Light Heavyweight World Cup", in which eight wrestlers from eight different nations compete against each other in one tournament.
+In 2018, the GWF introduced the GWF Light Heavyweight World Cup, in which eight wrestlers from eight different nations compete against each other in one tournament.
 The winners of the four preliminary round duels meet in a 4-way match in a final.
 Among others Tucker, Kenny Williams, Jonny Storm and Matt Cross competed here.
-The tournaments were won by Angélico, in 2018, El Phantasmo in 2019, Tarkan Aslan in 2020 and Crowchester in 2022.
+The tournaments were won by Angélico, in 2018, El Phantasmo in 2019, Tarkan Aslan in 2020, Crowchester in 2022, Aytac Bahar in 2023 and Ahura in 2024.

 In 2018 the German Wrestling Federation launched a subscription-based video streaming service called WeAreGWF.com where the viewers can watch all of the events since 2016 with German and English commentary.
+Since 2019, GWF offers all of their main shows as free live streams on YouTube or as VOD on the platform.